-Few days before the change of the 2016, me and two other friends decided to organize a bicycle touring around Kefalonia.
+Few days before the change of the 2016, me and two other friends decided to organize a bicycle tour around Kefalonia.
 Kefalonia is a popular destination for tourists during the summer because of it’s rich history, wonderful beaches and hospitable littoral towns .
 To see an island like this through the rough filter of winter was always in my future plans but due to my love for mountains I haven’t tried yet.
 This time was different though’ we had fewer days than usual (4) and the winter struck Greece ferociously this year making my friends nervous about sleeping in snowy mountains under unforgiving cold temperatures.
 After some discussion the name of Kefalonia came up and seemed a very nice destination for our trip.
 A nice island and relatively close to our home city with cheap ferry line tickets (around 25euros to go and come back) .

 As always, due to poor planning and procrastination, the night before the departure, we had to stay up until 5 am fixing and adjusting a bike with problems.
 We slept for few hours and woke up to start our journey.
 The boat was leaving at 6pm from Kilini Port and had to cover 70 km in an ugly highway.